 With energetic names such as Serious Sculpt and Step Jam, it’s hard to resist the fitness pull.
 There’s even a belly dancing class one night a week – and who can resist that?

 3. Anytime Fitness

 Over in Fremont, the self-proclaimed “Center of the Universe,” Anytime Fitness racks up points for its 24-hour access and primo location on North 34th Avenue along Lake Union.

-Though it's a multinational chain and seemingly less personal than locally owned gyms, a major perk is the reciprocal-use policy at more than 3000 locations across the globe (which is perfect if you're moving to Seattle with our moving companies in the Seattle area!).
+Though it’s a multinational chain and seemingly less personal than locally owned gyms, a major perk is the reciprocal-use policy at more than 3000 locations across the globe.
 The Fremont location is small, but typically uncrowded, especially in the evenings after 8:00 p.m.
-Its size doesn't seem to limit the scope of activities, with numerous classes that include Zumba, yoga, cardio, body conditioning, spinning and adaptive motion.
+Its size doesn’t seem to limit the scope of activities, with numerous classes that include Zumba, yoga, cardio, body conditioning, spinning and adaptive motion.

 There are also wellness programs, cardio TVs and electronic classes.
 They offer a 7-day free trial period, as well as a free Get Started Plan after joining.

 Everyone knows that parking in Fremont these days can be challenging, but Anytime Fitness has that covered, with validated underground parking and 24-hour security.

 The Denny Triangle downtown boasts one of the best strength and endurance training facilities in Seattle, at Transform 180 Training on 5th Avenue.
 This one is for serious fitness buffs, and it’s a no-joke workout by anyone’s standards.

 The dedicated cardio gym provides small group classes that incorporate high-intensity movements and aerobic drills, while the barbell strength-training studio caters to body sculptors and those with longterm commitments to muscle building and weight control.